Big companies disclose too little on operations abroad - watchdog

-BERLIN The world's biggest companies disclose little or no financial details about their operations abroad, according to a report by Transparency International, which singled out Chinese companies but pointed to U.S. tech giants like Amazon and Google as well.
+BERLIN The world's biggest companies disclose little or no financial details about their operations abroad, according to a report by Transparency International which singled out Chinese firms but also U.S. tech giants like Amazon and Google.

 The Berlin-based anti-corruption watchdog named Bank of China, Honda Motor, Bank of Communications, Agricultural Bank of China and Russia's Sberbank as the five least transparent companies.

-Bank of China could not be reached for comment on the report.
-The other four companies declined to comment.
+Bank of China could not be reached for comment on the report, while the other four firms declined to comment.

 "We need more transparency from multinational companies, whose power in the world economy closely rivals the biggest countries," said Transparency International chairman Jose Ugaz.